jappeace/jappeaceApplication/content/learned-aruba-rental.md

 is useful.

 The prices for real estate
-were really good in aruba compared to the netherlands, I got about double what I could expect in the netherlands.
+were really good in aruba compared to the Netherlands, I got about double what I could expect in the Netherlands.
+Since my parents already have a [investment property](https://www.casaaruba.info/)  in Aruba it seemed relatively easy to setup, not to say it's easy.
 Another reason for doing this was the low interest rates, it looked like attractive leverage.
 Furthermore I already had experience with running an airbnb in my own home,